 There are the usual toilets, showers, and wash areas available.
 There is even an onsite shop for any supplies you need in a hurry.
-They also have the fire pit to hire in the evening.
+They also have a fire pit to hire in the evening.

-The farm lives up to its name and there are plenty of animals to see.
-They have a pig that is sure to delight the kids and they can even get involved with collecting their own breakfast.
+The farm lives up to its name, and there are plenty of animals to see.
+They have a pig that is sure to delight the kids, and they can even get involved with collecting their own breakfast.

 While you can find a beach a short drive away, one of the highlights of the farm is that the Yorkshire Wolds Way runs right along the site.